EDITO-Infra/edito-workshops-presentations/docs/source/index.md

 This documentation provides comprehensive guidance for:

 - **Contributing Content**: Learn how to add tutorials, services, processes, and documentation
+- **Data Contribution**: Contribute marine datasets to the EDITO Data Lake using STAC standards
 - **Data Processing**: Deploy batch processing workflows and computational models
 - **Data Exploration**: Understand how to work with EDITO's data resources
 - **Development Environment**: Set up and use the EDITO Datalab